sounishnath003/chad-gipidi-ai-agents-tool/README.md

 ## How to Interact

 *   **Ask anything!** The agent is ready to help solve your problems.
 *   **Use Tools:** The agent will intelligently decide when to use its available tools (like reading files, listing directories, or executing commands) based on your requests.
+With **multi-step execution**, it can chain tool calls to achieve complex tasks!
 *   **Exit:** Type `q`, `quit`, `exit`, or `\bye` to end the chat session.